How much can you make on a passive income real estate investing strategy and is it really passive income?

 The New Opportunity for Real Estate Passive Income in Crowdfunding

-We’ll go through the entire process of finding real estate properties, analyzing investments and managing your passive income properties but new laws have been passed that may solve all the problems in passive income real estate.
+I’ll go through the entire process of finding real estate properties, analyzing investments and managing your passive income properties but new laws have been passed that may solve all the problems in passive income real estate.

-New laws around crowdfunding have opened the door for websites like RealtyShares which allow investors access to real estate projects.
+New laws around crowdfunding have opened the door for websites like PeerStreet which allow investors access to real estate projects.
 Properties are professionally-managed so you don’t have to worry about a 3am call to fix a leaky faucet and management fees are lower than investing in REITs.

 With real estate crowdfunding investments, investors can get access to different property types and locations across the country.
 That’s critical to diversifying your investments for safety and returns have been excellent.
-RealtyShares reports a site-wide return of 10.75% on properties since 2001, well over the 5% return on stocks.
-Returns are paid out on a monthly or quarterly basis depending on the property.

 How to get your Passive Income Real Estate Empire off the Ground